Reviews

 Image credit: Lenovo

 Just like the CPU test, we also used the AIDA64 system stability test for the FPU test.
 The Furmark selects 1920 x 1080, and anti-aliasing is turned off for the graphics card test.
-The room temperature is at 19℃, humidity at 80%, and there is no wind in the environment.
+The room temperature is at 19℃, humidity is at 80%, and there is no wind in the environment.

 At the beginning, the CPU maintains 65W power consumption and the graphics card power consumption is 115W.
 Then the CPU power consumption hits the temperature wall and drops to 45W, however, the graphics card maintains 115W.
-At this time, the CPU frequency is 3.35Ghz, the graphics card frequency is 1256Mhz.
+At this time, the CPU frequency is 3.35Ghz, and the graphics card frequency is 1256Mhz.
 Also, the CPU temperature is 85.5 ℃ while the graphics card temperature is 75.3℃.

 The heat dissipation of the Lenovo Legion 5i AMD version hit its limit under 160W of CPU + graphics card power consumption.
 If the room temperature is slightly higher, it may hit the temperature limit and reduce the frequency.